-We are involved in a series of clinical trials called DevelopAKUre, lasting five-and-a-half years.
-The trials will follow AKU patients taking nitisinone to see if the drug has any effect on the disease.
-If the trials show that nitisinone is effective in treating AKU, we will apply to get the drug licensed as an official treatment for AKU.
-We are currently recruiting for SOFIA, an observational study, looking at when symptoms begin in young AKU patients.
-If you are interested in taking part or learning more, please contact Ciarán Scott by emailing [email protected].
-Further information can also be found on our clinical trials microsite, www.developakure.eu.
+We were involved in a series of clinical trials called DevelopAKUre, lasting five-and-a-half years.
+The trials followed AKU patients taking nitisinone to see if the drug has any effect on the disease.
+The trials showed that nitisinone has a positive effect on treating AKU.
+Due to this, SOBI (Swedish Orphan Biovitrum) are applying to the European Medicines Agency (EMA) for marketing authorisation for the drug.
+If successful, this could lead to nitisinone becoming a licenced drug for treating AKU.
+Further information can also be found on our clinical trials website, www.developakure.eu.

 AKU causes extreme wear and tear on the joints, so many patients have joint replacements.
 This helps to relieve pain and increases mobility.
 It